 From outside the U.S.: Postmarked by Election Day and received by the fifth day after Election Day.
 If the fifth day falls on a Saturday, Sunday, or legal state or national holiday, the deadline moves to the next business day.

-You may hand-deliver your own individual mailed ballot to the Travis County Elections Office, 5501 Airport Boulevard, only while the polls are open on election day from 7am to 7pm.
+You may hand-deliver your own individual mailed ballot to the Travis County Elections Division, 5501 Airport Boulevard, only while the polls are open on election day from 7am to 7pm.
 You will be required to show one of the acceptable forms of ID.